 Impact of Market Trends on Valuation Multiples

-Investors’ priorities are shifting, too.
-They’re now placing an enhanced emphasis on the path to profitability for SaaS companies, moving away from the previous norm of prioritizing growth-at-all-costs due to increasing capital costs.
+Investor priorities are shifting, too.
+They’re now placing greater emphasis on the path to profitability for SaaS companies, moving away from the previous norm of prioritizing growth-at-all-costs due to increasing capital costs.

 Valuation multiples for SaaS companies have shown sensitivity to changes in their growth rates, particularly in periods of low interest rates, with the sectoral median growth rate standing at 22%.